 Fruit is another great addition to whiskey hampers.
 Opt for tangy or tart fruits, such as apples or pears, or even chutneys infused with these fruits.
 Avoid citrus fruits, including oranges and lemon-based chutneys, as these have a tendency to overpower the flavor of the whiskey.

 From honey-roasted peanuts and Worcestershire crisps to sesame pretzels and oriental rice crackers – all pair well with whiskey.
 They’re also snacks enjoyed by many a whiskey connoisseur, making them a perfect addition to a whiskey hamper.

 8. Dried meat

 Dried deli-style meats are another popular choice for hampers, especially pork varieties.
 When it comes to serving meat with whiskey, simplicity is best.
 Choose a selection of air-cured meats and a smoke-infused whiskey for your hamper.

 If you’ve chosen a spicy Scotch for your gift, adding a stronger cheese (such as Roquefort) to the mix is a great idea.
 Sweeter Scotches on the other hand pair better with a softer cheese such as Brie.
 If those you’re gifting enjoy cheese just as much as they do Whisky, then Swiss, Cheddar, Havarti, and Gouda are all great options for hampers.

 Cheese without biscuits just won’t do!
 So when choosing a hamper, add some seeded crackers to the assembly.
 Gourmet crackers, a little different to those you find in your local supermarket, will add a touch of class to your gift.

-As you can see there are plenty of options when it comes to creating a whisky hamper.
-If you’d really like to mix things up, opting for a range of whiskies and accompaniments may be the best option, although it’s important to remember who exactly you’re gifting.
+As you can see there are plenty of options when it comes to creating a whiskey hamper.
+If you’d really like to mix things up, opting for a range of whiskeys and accompaniments may be the best option, although it’s important to remember who exactly you’re gifting.